 Due to high costs of installation (drilling spread cost) reliability of hammer equipment is critical

 Supply & Demand Dynamics

-Demand of hammer services is primarily driven by offshore field development activities.
+The demand for hammer services is primarily driven by offshore field development activities.
 In the short term, the demand originated from the oil industry will remain low.
 Yet, other marine industries such as wind farms, bridge construction and other civil construction, have a significant impact on the demand for hammer equipment.
 This source of demand is expected to grow in in 2018-2020, thus increasing utlization of hammer equipment.

-Historically, CIS / Weatherford, Frank Casing and Baker Hughes have been the dominant players.
+Historically, CIS / Weatherford, Frank's Casing and Baker Hughes have been the dominant players.
 MENCK GmbH, IHC Hydrohammer, Delmag and Dawson the key manufacturers of oilfield hammer equipment.